IOSH Managing Safely - eLearning

 We're more than happy to test this for you, free of charge.
 Call us to start your team's learning journey started.
 Or request a call back and we'll contact you at your convenience.

 The IOSH Managing Safely course has been designed for managers and supervisors in any sector or organisation, anywhere in the world.
 It provides them with an introduction to the basic principles of health and safety at work, giving a practical insight into the most common workplace hazards, how to assess the risks, and how to manage them.

 On successful completion of the assessment and work-based project, you will be issued with an IOSH Managing Safely Certificate by the Institution of Occupational Safety and Health.

-The IOSH Managing Safely course has no entry requirments
+The IOSH Managing Safely course has no entry requirements

 Full support until you pass

 This IOSH course benefits from our Pass Promise scheme.
-This means that should a delegate fail two exam attempts, International Workplace can reset the course free of charge in order for you to re-study and pass.
+This means that should a delegate fail, International Workplace can reset the eLearning element of the course free of charge in order for you to re-study and pass.

 The course is based on the latest version 5.0 syllabus, published by IOSH in June 2017.
 It requires 22 hours of study.